utsanjan/Tsunami-Bomber/README.md

 - Over 20 integrated messaging and calling APIs included within api.py
 - Unlimited (with abuse protection) and super-fast bombing with multithreading
 - Possibility of international API support in future updates of this script
-- Flexible with addition of newer APIs with the help of api.py file
 - Actively supports Indian mobile numbers and will get updates and bug-fixes
 - Made for free and open-source usage, in case of any query feel free to contact

 ## 🛠️ Usage Guide
 First of all clone the repository and change the directory<br>
 to the cloned repo.
-Intall the requirements or dependencies.<br>
+Provide proper execution permissions.<br>
-Finally run the python file preferably with python3.<br>
+Finally run the Tsunami.sh file in your Linux Terminal.<br>

 ```
 apt install python3 curl git -y